Start the New Year Strong With the 2023 Edition of My Figure Skating Annual Planner!

 Both programs offer a sound and logical skill progression.
 Although the order of progression is slightly different, you will learn to ice skate in either program.

-The real key to learning to skate is time: You will improve no matter the program if you keep consistent with lessons and practice.
+The real key to learning to skate is time: You will improve regardless of the program if you stay consistent with lessons and practice.
 So don't stress about which one is better!

 Appropriate skill progression is used by good coaches to achieve long-term athletic development and the future success of the skater.